 Michael Lee is a Computer Science student at the University of Cambridge.
 He sat for International Baccalaureate Diploma Programme examinations and achieved a perfect score of 45.
 Since then, he’s tutored IB students and coached a debate team.
 He’s also helped peers and juniors with university admissions advice.
 He is a Senior Editor for the Singapore Policy Journal at the Harvard Kennedy School.
 He believes that university admissions is a game of chance.
 His main aim is to work with the student, as a team, to shape genuine interest in a field of study and point these passions in the right direction.
 He wants to shape students into someone deserving of admissions into their desired course.

 Alistair attended the Alice Smith School for his A levels and IGCSEs and received academic scholarship to study his chosen university degree.
 He holds a master’s degree in Mechanical Engineering from the University of Bristol; received with First Class Honours.
-He has helped some applicants in their university admissions and others in their professional career applications.
-In his free time, he enjoys reading and playing golf.
+In his professional career, he has worked as a management consultant at MBB.
+He has tutored applicants in their university admissions for top UK universities and others in their professional career applications.
+He has been coaching students across a variety of subjects from Engineering to Computer Science to Business Management and Finance.
 He believes that the best way for students to mature and develop, is to build upon fundamental understanding and passion for learning rather than teaching the typical “how-to’s” in academics.